Program Areas

 We support sustainable food systems focused on raising food that is healthy for humans and animals and does not harm the environment, provides a fair wage to the growers, and supports local communities.
 We see urban agriculture as a productive use of vacant land, providing healthy food while providing food security for local communities.

-We would like to engage and encourage underserved young people by providing them with skills to advance their education and employment options.
-We are looking to fill the gap between public education and job accessibility through enrichment programs that helps improve individual’s career outlook.
-One example is a plumbing apprenticeships program, managed by Detroit’s Office of Sustainability in collaboration with Detroit Employment Solutions.
+We engage and encourage underserved young people by providing them with skills to advance their education and employment options.
+We are looking to fill the gap between public education and job accessibility through enrichment programs that help improve an individual’s career outlook.

 Community Redevelopment